Project-MONAI/tutorials/federated_learning/nvflare/nvflare_spleen_example/README.md

-This example requires Python 3.8.10
+This example requires Python 3.8.
+It may work with Python 3.7 but currently is not compatible with Python 3.9 and above.

 Inside this directory:
 - All Jupiter notebooks are used to build an FL experiment step-by-step.